katur/eegi/README.md

 are listed in `requirements.txt`.
-These should be [pip](https://pypi.python.org/pypi/pip)-installed into a fresh [Python virtual environment](http://virtualenv.readthedocs.org/) wherever the project is served, either for development or production.
+These should be [pip](https://pypi.python.org/pypi/pip)-installed into a fresh [Python virtual environment](http://virtualenv.readthedocs.org/) wherever the project runs (for development or production).
 I use
 [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/)
 to make working with Python virtual environments easier.